Rules

 E. The Board, at its sole discretion, may administer an oath to the staff, the respondent, and anyone who makes oral comments on the enforcement action.

 G. The Board will issue a written order reflecting its decision and actions.
-Actions may include the sealing of the well(s), cancellation of permit(s), civil penalties or injunctions.
+Actions may include the sealing, capping, or plugging of the well(s), cancellation of permit(s), civil penalties or injunctions.

 H. The effective date of the written order will be the date on which the President of the District signs the order or resolution.
 The order or resolution will include a statement that the order or resolution becomes effective and final on that date.
 Any appeal authorized by Texas Water Code Chapter 36, Subchapter H will run from that effective date.